-All activities resulting in personal injury, property damage or near miss incidents must be immediately reported to the Project Superintendent.
+All activities, including vehicle incidents, resulting in personal injury, property damage or near miss incidents must be immediately reported to the Project Superintendent.
 The Superintendent must then notify the Safety Manager and Project Manager so that prompt action can be taken.
 The Superintendent, Safety Manager and Project Manager will establish a plan of action that includes the following steps: